ferdanisam/Java-Game-FlappyBird/README.md

  1. Dong Nguyen for the game idea

  2. sourabhv for the game assets picture (free download on github)

+ 3. Dominic Jiang for the production of the game and game development

 ## How to test this game on Mac OS or Windows